AdobeDocs/journey-optimizer-b2b.en/help/user/content/ai-assistant-emails.md

 ---
 title: AI Assistant for email authoring
-description: Learn how to use the AI Assistant to optimize the email content that is used in Account Journeys.
+description: Learn how to use AI Assistant to optimize the email content that is used in Account Journeys.
 feature: Email Authoring, Content
 ---
 # AI Assistant for email authoring